-Retreats are an essential component of Saint Peter’s Campus Ministry program.
+Retreats are an essential component of Saint Peter’s Campus Ministry Department initiatives.
 They provide students with the chance to step away from their busy lives and reflect on the relationships they have with God, family, and friends.
 Our retreats also offer students an opportunity to reflect on themselves – providing them the time to examine who they are, where they come from, and what they believe in.

 Though our various retreats differ in nature, they all make time for moments of prayer, camaraderie and brotherhood, group discussion, and individual reflection.
 It is our conviction as a Jesuit school that God can be found in all things.
 Prep’s retreat program helps our students along the path when it comes to finding “the extraordinary in the ordinary.”

 Our program, which consists of retreats for all four-years of students, and is peer-led, meaning that it’s the students that guide most of our retreat activities.
 Freshmen participate in Ignite early in the school year, so they can become acquainted with the Prep mission.
 Sophomores participate in Koinonia, Juniors in Kairos, and Seniors in Emmaus.

 The Ignite Retreat is a one-day retreat that introduces freshmen to the Jesuit mission and community of Saint Peter’s Prep.
 More than 50 juniors serve as “Big Brothers,” leading the retreat and serving as mentors to the freshmen throughout their first year at Prep.
 All freshmen are required to attend Ignite, which, in addition to acquainting students to Prep’s Jesuit traditions, also helps them come to better know themselves, their family and friends, and God.
 The Ignite Retreat is a joint project of the Office of Campus Ministry and the Office of Student Life’s Big Brother Program.
 For more information Ms. Susan Woolever, Director of Campus Ministry.